Tracardi/tracardi-api/docs/getting_started/core_definitions.md

 ### Resource

+A service resource is a type of resource that refers to a service or application that is accessed over a network or the Internet.
+Service resources can provide a wide range of functions and capabilities, including data storage, communication, computation, and more.

-Resources are data sets or services that we query for data.
-They often require authentication and therefore during their creation we will be asked for passwords or tokens.
-Additionally, by creating resources we will be asked to provide access to test and production resources.
+In Tracardi, resources are data sets or services that can be queried for data.
+They often require authentication, such as passwords or tokens, in order to access their data.
+When creating a resource in Tracardi, you may be asked to provide access to both test and production resources.

-Tracardi allows you to [test your internal processes](../flow/index.md).
-Therefore, a workflow in test mode must connect with test resources, so it does not to make changes, that could cause problems in production environment.
+Tracardi allows you to [test your internal processes](../flow/index.md) by running workflows in test mode.
+In test mode, a workflow must connect with test resources in order to avoid making changes that could potentially cause problems in the production environment.

 !!!
 Info